 High-resolution seismic-reflection data will also help locate the sources and pathways of seawater that intrudes into freshwater aquifers below San Pedro.
 USGS scientists are working with the Los Angeles County Department of Public Works and the Southern California Water Replenishment District to develop a ground-water simulation model to predict fluid flow below San Pedro and nearby parts of the Los Angeles Basin.
 Eventually this model will be helpful in managing water resources.
 The accuracy of the present model is compromised by a paucity of information about aquifer geometry and about other geologic factors in the offshore area that might affect fluid flow within the coastal zone.
-Data we collect will be used to improve 3-dimensional, fluid-flow models to aid management of water resources.
+Data we collect will be used to improve 3- dimensional, fluid-flow models to aid management of water resources.

-Additional information regarding the scientific objectives and methods to be used in these studies can be found in the Request for an Incidental Harassment Authorization submitted to the National Marine Fisheries Service, as summarized in the Federal Register of March 5, 1999.
+Additional information regarding the scientific objectives and methods to be used in these studies can be found in the accompanying Request for an Incidental Harassment Authorization (Enclosure #2).